I’ve been planning to make a guide to markets in Saint Petersburg for a while.

 The loft occupies a multistorey building and the surrounding yards.
 Don’t hesitate to wander up and down all the floors.
 I’m sure you’ll discover amazing things like handmade cosmetics, cool knitted hats and charming jewellery.

-Temporary Markets in Saint Petersburg
+Hand-Made Markets in Saint Petersburg

 Probably, the most picturesque point located far from the usual tourist paths.
 Sevkabel Port is a former industrial plant which is now a hot spot for cultural events.
 Concerts and markets take place in former warehouses and industrial halls.
 A cool place to chill out!